gabr42/MultiBuilder/README.md

 Project definition is stored in a INI-style configuration file with extension `.mbproj`.
 There is no default project configuration file.
 You can provide it via the command-line parameter or by clicking the *Load Project* button. *Edit Project* button opens up a simple text editor where you can modify the project file.

-Project configuraton file is split into *sections*.
+Project configuration file is split into *sections*.
 Special section *Global* defines commands that are always executed.
 Sections with names corresponding to *environment* names contain commands that are only executed in that environment.
 If a section for specific environment doesn't exist in the project file, commands from the special *Default* section will be used.
 (For more information see *Running projects* below.)

 The following example shows project file used for unit-testing [OmniThreadLibrary](http://www.omnithreadlibrary.com).